atlopes/overHere/README.md

 - `Statistics.scx`, to display geolocalized visual data
 - `Geocoder.scx`, to search geo coordinate locations
 - `Itineraries.scx`, to calculate routes and to display their steps
+- `AutoComplete.scx`, to get a list of geocode suggestions.

 `Geocoder.scx` may provide information for `MapViewer.scx` and `Itineraries.scx` forms, so it may desirable to keep them open at the same time.

 In each one of these forms, the call to Here.com resources can be found in self-contained methods.
-A developer should read the code in `GetImage()`, `GetLocation()`, and `GetRoute()` methods to get a first understanding of the operation of overHere, and to take them as examples of how a VFP application can integrate Here.com resources.
+A developer should read the code in `GetImage()`, `GetLocation()`, `GetRoute()`, and `GetSuggestions()` methods to get a first understanding of the operation of overHere, and to take them as examples of how a VFP application can integrate Here.com resources.

 ## Quick demo